-*- coding: utf-8 -*-

 except (AttributeError, KeyError):

-raise ValueError('labeled_pairs must be a dictionary with keys '
+"labeled_pairs must be a dictionary with keys " '"distinct" and "match"'

 self._checkRecordPair(pair)